dogukannn/dogukannn.github.io/_posts/2024/2023-08-24-volumetric-rendering.md

 # Mirror Materials

-For mirror materials, after the intersection, a reflected ray is traced for calculating the light coming from scene.
+For mirror materials, after the intersection, a reflected ray is traced to calculate the light coming from the scene.
 In practice this could happen infinite times, so we need a limit for the traced ray reflected from the mirror materials.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/7/spheres_mirror.png">